-Besides kayaking and exploring the islands’ historical slash cinematic places, you also shouldn’t miss an opportunity to snorkel – Betina Cave has some marine life, and there is some cliff jumping opportunities nearby (do so carefully and always with travel insurance!)
+Besides kayaking and exploring the islands’ historical slash cinematic places, you also shouldn’t miss an opportunity to snorkel – Betina Cave has some marine life, and there are some cliff jumping opportunities nearby (do so carefully and always with travel insurance!).

 If your mobility isn’t up for a kayaking trip, there is a Dubrovnik-Lokrum ferry which takes 15 minutes and leaves a few times an hour.
-It costs 150 kuna return at the time of writing, about $23 USD.
+It costs 150 kuna return at the time of writing, about $23.
 Here is the timetable.

 It’s also kind of hard to get around the island without a car due to the hilly terrain and large size, so it’s best visited with a rental car.
 However, if you have a car, none of the Dubrovnik departures are car ferries, so you’d have to head to Prapratno, about 1 hour and 15 minutes away.

 It may be easier to arrive at one of the ports on Mljet by ferry from Dubrovnik without a car, and then figure out car rental from there.
 There are three ports (Polace, Pomena, and Sobra) all with different departure and return times, so check the timetables here.

 This tour is similar but includes a trip to the Benedictine Monastery on the islet inside Big Lake, so take your pick depending on what you prefer to see.
 Lunch is not included on this trip either.

 Elafiti Islands, Croatia